 The DNP Select Income Fund Inc. (NYSE: DNP) is a diversified, closed-end management investment company that first offered its common stock to the public in January 1987.
 The Fund's primary investment objectives are current income and long-term growth of income.
 Capital appreciation is a secondary objective.
-DNP has outstanding Remarketed Preferred Stock (RP) and bank loan to leverage the common stockholders' investment.
+DNP has outstanding Floating Rate Mandatory Redeemable Preferred Shares (MRPS), secured borrowings and secured notes to leverage the common stockholders' investment.

 The Fund seeks to achieve its investment objectives by investing primarily in a diversified portfolio of equity and fixed income securities of companies in the public utilities industry.
 The Fund's investment strategies have been developed to take advantage of the income and growth characteristics, and historical performances of securities of companies in the public utilities industry.